Spanish rescuers find body of toddler trapped in well

 Breaking News Emails

-TOTALAN, Spain — Spanish rescuers on Saturday found the dead body of a two-year-old boy who had fallen into a deep narrow well in southern Spain on Jan.
-13, a Spanish official said.
+TOTALAN, Spain — Rescuers on Saturday found the dead body of a 2-year-old boy who had fallen into a deep narrow well in southern Spain nearly two weeks ago.

-Miners had been drilling day and night to reach the boy, Julen, into the borehole — 300 feet deep and just 10 inches wide — which was blocked with soil.
+Miners had been drilling day and night to reach the boy, Julen, in the borehole — 300 feet deep and just 10 inches wide — which was blocked with soil.

 "At 1:25 a.m., the rescue teams reached the area of the well where they were looking for Julen and they found the lifeless body of the little one," said a government spokesperson in Malaga.

-There had been no signs of life since the boy had fallen into the borehole as his family was walking through a private estate in Totalan in southern Spain.
-Rescuers found the well was blocked with soil, raising fears the well had collapsed on top the child.
+There had been no signs of life since the boy had fallen into the borehole on Jan.
+13 as his family was walking through a private estate in Totalan in southern Spain.
+Rescuers found the well was blocked with soil, raising fears it had collapsed on top of the child.

+The challenging terrain and weather conditions had caused complications, slowing down the dig and making it difficult for crews to reach the boy.
+Mining engineer Juan Escobar previously said the operation would typically require an in-depth preview study of the landscape, which would take time they didn't have.

+On Friday, officials explained that hard rock required miners to set micro-explosions in order to advance the tunnel forward towards the borehole.